sh4tteredd/nothing-phone-1-tools/README.md

 ## Collection of useful scripts for the Nothing Phone(1)

-I made these two script to make the life easier to who has a bricked NP(1) or if you simply want a clean install of the OS!
+I made these two scripts to make the life easier to who has a bricked NP(1) or if you simply want a clean install of the OS!

 ## DISCLAIMER:

 **I am not responsible for any damage you made to your device.
 You have been warned.**

-The `flash_all` script ~~is not verified to work at the moment~~ *should work*.
-Needs more testing.
+The `flash_all` script *should work* in most cases.

 ## OS support: